 Technology Change Management

 Managing change associated with the usual running of financial institutions can already be complex, costly and risk-laden.
-Brexit may mean that financial services organisations also need to consider issues such as location upheavals and talent challenges; for instance, dependence on key individuals who could be lost as a result of Brexit poses a serious risk.
+Brexit may mean that financial services organizations also need to consider issues such as location upheavals and talent challenges; for instance, dependence on key individuals who could be lost as a result of Brexit poses a serious risk.
 The changing geography of teams will require thought around how scattered people can best remain joined up and able to collaborate.

-Data migration is also a top priority for IT decision makers; if data is stored in regions where companies aren’t able to adhere to compliance regulations, cloud migration could be a key consideration too.
+Data migration is also a top priority for IT decision-makers; if data is stored in regions where companies aren’t able to adhere to compliance regulations, cloud migration could be a key consideration too.

 It is important for businesses to have good visibility across all of this change activity so that they are able to gain insight to inform their strategy and planning decisions.
-Being able to visualise and efficiently manage huge volumes of activity helps to reduce risk across critical events, as well as facilitating the gathering of business intelligence for continuous improvement.
+Being able to visualize and efficiently manage huge volumes of activity helps to reduce risk across critical events, as well as facilitating the gathering of business intelligence for continuous improvement.